National Soccer League: Competition format

 The competition structure changed many times throughout the NSL's history.
 From its inception in 1977 until 1983, it was simply a matter of first past the post.
 However a compromise format was devised between the traditional first past the post and the Australian system of finals.
-In 1978, 1979 (two-legged Grand Final), 1980 and 1982 a finals series was conducted but the winner of the Grand Final didn't determine who won the title.
+In 1978, 1979 (two-legged Grand Final), 1980 and 1982 a finals series was conducted but the winner of the Grand Final did not determine who won the title.
 From 1984 until 1986, the league introduced more teams split into two conferences (1984 – Australian Conference, New South Wales/Australian Capital Territory clubs and National Conference, Victoria, South Australia, Queensland; 1985 and 1986 – Northern Conference, New South Wales/Australian Capital Territory clubs and Southern Conference for the rest) with 12 teams in each.
 The top five in each division would qualify for the playoffs, with the winner of each of the divisional playoffs playing off in a two-legged Grand Final.
 In 1987, the league dumped 11 teams, scrapped the split divisions, and the championship system reverted to first past the post.

 In 1988 the league re-introduced a finals system, with the top five sides qualifying for the playoffs.
 In season 1992/93, the league increased the finalists to six.
 This system was used for the rest of the league's duration, except for season 2002/03 when the top six sides played a further series of home and away games against each other, with the top two playing off in the Grand Final.

 The NSL also used a variety of point systems throughout its history.
 From 1977 until season 1991/92, teams were awarded two points for a win, one point for draw, and none for a loss.
 The exceptions to this were 1979, in which wins by four goals or more were awarded a bonus point, and 1983, in which three points were awarded for a win.
 From season 1992/93 onwards three points were awarded for a win, except for season 1994/95.
 In that season, four points were awarded for a win, with games ending in draws, being decided by penalty shootouts at the end of the game.
 The winner of the shootout received two points, the loser one point.